JackAdams/meteor-accounts-ldap/README.md

   - `alwaysOpen` - to make the form automatically open
   - `loggedOutLinkTemplate` - to replace the default link that you click to open the form
   - `loggedInLinkTemplate` - to replace the default link that you click to get the dropdown once logged in
+- work on securing traffic from client through to LDAP server
+- automated testing

 #### Example code

-_From an actual multi-tenant app (where 'tenants' are called 'organizations')._
+_From a working multi-tenant app (where 'tenants' are called 'organizations')._

 ###### Client